Wild emu at the edge of the New South Wales Outback (TWC).

 During the second half of the 1800s, English in Australia might well have turned to Eliza Acton's The English Bread Book for their bread recipes.

 The English and other settlers adapted to their new environs.
-They used native species in English recipes, or occasionally they ate indigenous foods prepared in the same ways that the Aboriginals were accustomed to use them.
-Far more often than not, they substituted local foods for familiar ingredients.
+Occasionally they ate indigenous foods prepared in the same ways that the Aboriginals were accustomed to use them.
+Far more often than not, they substituted local foods in their own recipes because they couldn't get the ingredients that they usually ate.
 They cooked parrots instead of pigeons into soups, and prepared kangaroo meat as if it was beef or mutton.
-Mrs. Lance Rawson's Antipodean Cookbook from 1895 gave recipes for flying fox (tastes like pork), bandicoots, and iguanas (tastes like chicken), but prepared them all using English techniques and seasonings.
+Mrs. Lance Rawson's Antipodean Cookbook from 1895 gave recipes for flying fox (tastes like pork), bandicoots, and iguanas (tastes like chicken), preparing them all using English techniques and seasonings.

 Flying fox, Sydney Centennial Parklands, 2/10/2018 [TWC]

 The indigenous peoples also adapted.
-They continued to prepare their traditional foods, but they also used English ingredients -- flour, sugar, the new meats such as mutton, beef, and pork -- to make their traditional dishes.
+They continued to prepare their traditional foods, often using English ingredients -- flour, sugar, the new meats such as mutton, beef, and pork -- to make their traditional dishes.
 More often, they substituted English foods for their own.
-The English foods tasted better to them, were far easier to get, and were recommended (or required) by the English who ruled over them.
-At times, the English paid indigenous people who were working for them in English foods, including flour.
+The English foods tasted better to them, were far easier to get, and were recommended (or at times, required) by the English who ruled over them.
+Some English paid indigenous people who were working for them in English foods, including flour.

 Classic damper, cooked in campfire ashes (which would be brushed off before eating) [From 2012, in Yandeyarra, Wendy Wood)]

-A 1946 recipe emphasized the kneading process for damper: "Take 1 lb of flour, water and a pinch of salt.
+A 1946 recipe emphasized the kneading process for damper, which is strikingly different from hardtack.
+"Take 1 lb of flour, water and a pinch of salt.
 Mix it into a stiff dough and knead for at least one hour, not continuously, but the longer it is kneaded the better the damper.
 Press with the hands into a flat cake and cook it in at least a foot of hot ashes" (Bill Beatty, in the Sydney Morning Herald).
-This differs substantially from hard tack or ship's biscuit, which is not kneaded, merely mixed until the dough holds together, then flattened very thin, and baked for a long time at a low temperature until it dries out completely.
+Hard tack or ship's biscuit is not kneaded, merely mixed until the dough holds together, then flattened very thin, and baked for a long time at a low temperature until it dries out completely.

-The Aboriginals claim damper as their own as well.
-Before the English settled in, they made bread by grinding Spinifex seeds, mixing them with water, and baking the dough in ashes of a campfire.
-Some tribes used millet, kangaroo grass, and other seeds, including Bunya nuts prepared the same way.
-Today, as is shown in the next post, ground seeds and nuts are often mixed with wheat flour to take advantage of the fact to it has gluten and will rise when leavened.
+The Aboriginals claimed damper as their own as well.
+Before the English arrived, they made flatbreads by grinding Spinifex seeds, miller, Kangaroo grass, Bunya nuts, cattail tubers, and other local plants. mixing them with water, and baking the dough in ashes of a campfire.
+Today, as is shown in the next post, ground seeds and nuts are often mixed with wheat flour to take advantage of the fact that it has gluten and thus will rise when leavened.
 In a bit of reverse cultural appropriation, the English version of damper is sometimes credited to the Aboriginals, as in this snack characterized as "Damper and Dip: An Aboriginal Tradition."

 The next post describes wheat in Australia's present, from damper to ramen to Aussie pies.
 The first post in the series is Who Invented Bread? at this link.